realworldocaml/book/en/compiler-output-formats.md

 * `Sexplib` to convert types to textual s-expressions.
 * `Bin_prot` for efficient binary conversion and parsing.

-These all extend the language with a single `with` keyword that extends a `type` declaration with additional directives that cause code to be generated.
+These all extend the language in quite a minimal way by adding a `with` keyword to type declarations to signify that extra code should be generated from that declaration.
 For example, here's a trivial use of Sexplib and Fieldslib.

 ```ocaml
 (* type_conv_example.ml *)